imanghafoori1/laravel-microscope/README.md

 It works like a normal `dd(...);` meaning that the program stops running at that point.

 <a name="what-the-commands-do"></a>
-## <g-emoji class="g-emoji" alias="book" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/1f4d6.png">📖</g-emoji> What the Commands do?
+## <g-emoji class="g-emoji" alias="book" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/1f4d6.png">📖</g-emoji> What do the Commands do?

-Lets start with:
+Let's start with the:

 <a name="search_replace"></a>
 ### `php artisan search_replace {--name=pattern_name} {--tag=some_tag} {--file=partial_file_name} {--folder=partial_folder_name}`